iridiumcao/iridiumcao.github.io/linux/adding_a_cron_task_using_a_script.md

-# Add a crontask by Script
+# Adding a Cron Task Using a Script

-Add crontask item by script, we can use the following script:
+To add a cron task item using a script, you can utilize the following script:

 ```bash
 #!/bin/bash

 # Define the crontab entry
 CRONTAB_ENTRY="* * * * * echo \"hello, world!\" >> log_.txt 2>&1"

 # Write the crontab entry to a temporary file